An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 Above, from left to right, we have merged the two occurrences of $f$ and copied $d;(\Bcounit\otimes\id)$.
 It is helpful to break down the required equational steps:

-In plain English, we first merge the two occurences of $f$ using the (dup) equation (from right to left); apply the counitality axiom of the comonoid structure to get rid of the extra counit and leave a plain wire; apply the counitality axiom of the comonoid twice (from right to left this time) to produce a diagram from which the (dup) axiom applies to $d$, which is the last equality. \begin{remark} The copying and deleting axioms imply that all diagram $d\from v\to w$, with $w= x_1\dots x_n$, can be decomposed uniquely into $n$ diagrams $d_i\from v\to x_i$, $1\leq i\leq n$.
-Let us see concretely what this decomposition means and how to obtain the components for the case $w=x_1 x_2$:
+In plain English, we first merge the two occurrences of $f$ using the $\mathsf{dup}$ equation (from right to left); apply the counitality axiom of the comonoid structure to get rid of the extra counit and leave a plain wire; apply the counitality axiom of the comonoid twice (from right to left this time) to produce a diagram from which the $\mathsf{dup}$ axiom applies to $d$, which is the last equality.

+\begin{remark}[Cartesian categories and algebraic theories] The diagrammatic syntax of cartesian categories is the diagrammatic counterpart of the standard symbolic notation for algebraic theories.
+In this correspondence, wires take the place of variables.
+Since variables can be used arbitrarily many times, we need additional machinery in the diagrammatic setting to handle variable management: this is where $\Bcomult$ and $\Bcounit$ come in.
+Moreover, just like we can substitute an arbitrary term for all occurrences of a give variable, we can copy and delete arbitrary diagrams using $\Bcomult$ and $\Bcounit$ with the axioms $\mathsf{dup}$-$\mathsf{del}$.
+This is what allows us to interpret composition as \emph{substitution}.

+Let us examine the correspondence for a simple example; the general case is worked out (for the single-sorted case) in ~\cite{BonchiSZ18}.
+Consider the algebraic theory of monoids.
+It can be presented by two generating operations, $m(-,-)$ of arity $2$ and $e$ of arity $0$ (a constant) satisfying the following three axioms: $m(m(x,y),z) =m(x,m(y,z))$ and $m(e,x) = x = m(x,e)$.
+Terms of this algebraic theory are syntax trees whose leaves are labelled with variable names, as on the left below.

+By simply turning the tree on its side and gathering all leaves labelled by the same variable with $\Bcomult$ (or deleting those that we do not use with $\Bcounit$) we obtain the corresponding string diagram in the theory of cartesian categories, as on the right above.

+We can also go in the other direction: from the diagrammatic syntax of a cartesian category over some signature, we can obtain an algebraic theory.
+This is done by noticing that every string diagram of such a category can be expressed as the composition of $\Bcomult$, $\Bcounit$ with diagrams that have a single outgoing wire.
+Indeed, the copying and deleting axioms imply that all string diagram $d\from v\to w$, with $w= x_1\dots x_n$, can be decomposed uniquely into $n$ diagrams $d_i\from v\to x_i$, $1\leq i\leq n$, where $x_i$ are generating objects.
+Let us see concretely what this decomposition looks like, and how to obtain the components for the case $w=x_1 x_2$: let